 - Selection: The chair/program director is responsible for working with the new assistant professor to identify an Eminent Scholar Mentor.
 Ideally, this should work should begin once the new hire has accepted their offer as part of their welcoming and on-boarding process.
 After the mentor has been identified, the chair should notify the Dean of the selection by email and cc: Assistant professor.
 The following information should be included in the email:

 - UMBC Assistant Professor, title, email and telephone number

 Name, university, title, email and telephone number

-Contact information of the person in your department to work with the Assistant Professor to coordinate the logistics of the program.
+- Contact information of the administrative support person in your department/program to work with the Assistant Professor to coordinate the logistics of the program.

 UMBC Faculty: Please direct any questions related to the Eminent Scholar Program to: